Testing costs plenty: in engineering effort, license fees, and hours on the clock. Are the payoffs worth those expenses? How can we ever be sure?

 Ease of use of the automated framework or tests

-Teams often forget that their automated tests need to be low-maintenance, should be easy to run by anyone, must have simple and understandable code, and should give great information about the tests that run in terms of passed and failed tests, logs, visual dashboards, screenshots and much more.
-This is a great indicator of whether the automation effort was successful.
-It is a subjective metric, but the information has a huge impact on teams.
+Teams often forget that their automated tests need to be low-maintenance, should be easy to run by anyone, must have simple and understandable code, and should give clear information about the tests that run in terms of passed and failed tests, logs, visual dashboards, screenshots and more.
+This combination of factors that mark ease of use powerfully suggests the automation effort was successful.
+While ease of use is a subjective metric at this level, thinking about “approachability” captures a lot of information about tests’ impact on teams.

 All these metrics need to be adapted based on the context of the project; this is not a “one size fits all” solution.
-But they do help change the mindset of teams to shift focus to the value of automated tests, instead of arbitrary numbers and the effort expended.
+But they do help change the mindset of teams to shift focus to the value of automated tests, instead of arbitrary, simple-minded numbers and effort expended.